nawrockie/vadr-build-tools/00README.txt

    VADR:

    Example command:
-   $ perl $VADRBUILDTOOLSDIR/vb-step4-create-vadr-files.pl cytb.model.list vadr-cytb-i0-models-0.991.1-dir CYTB cytochrome_b > step4.out
+   $ perl $VADRBUILDTOOLSDIR/vb-step4-create-vadr-files.pl auto cytb.model.list vadr-cytb-i0-models-0.991.1-dir CYTB cytochrome_b > step4.out

    This will create a directory called vadr-cytb-i0-models-0.991.1-dir with all the files you need to run VADR on cytb sequences.